TheAutisticTechie/Intune-Deployment/README.md

 ## Download Uploaded Intune Scripts
 Connect to Microsoft Graph and download all your uploaded scripts to Intune.
 Forked from nicolonsky

+## Windows Updates Reset
+Reset Windows Server Update Services so that devices can update automatically from Windows Update.
+Needed as our WSUS connected devices cannot update whilst working from home, and Intune policies are overridden by the WSUS setting